Chicago Police Raided Wrong Home During 4-Year-Old’s Birthday Party, Pointed Guns At Children, Lawsuit Claims

 Chicago police allegedly stormed into a home during a 4-year-old’s birthday party, smashing a birthday cake and pointing guns at children as they ransacked the home — all while looking for a suspect who had moved out five years ago.

-The failed raid is now the subject of a federal lawsuit claiming that at least a dozen officers stormed into a home on the city’s South Side back in February, where members of the Bures family were hosting a birthday party for toddler Terrence Jackson Jr. As the Daily Mail reported, police had a warrant for a suspect they believed was in possession of drugs, but did not know that the suspect had moved out in 2014.
+The failed raid is now the subject of a federal lawsuit claiming that at least a dozen officers stormed into a home on the city’s South Side back in February, where members of the Bures family were hosting a birthday party for toddler Terrence Jackson Jr. As The Daily Mail reported, police had a warrant for a suspect they believed was in possession of drugs, but did not know that the suspect had moved out in 2014.

 The federal civil rights lawsuit claims that the City of Chicago and the Chicago Police Department were responsible for the aggressive raid, during which members of the family said officers “terrorized” their family and even pointed a gun at the 4-year-old boy and his 7-year-old sister.
 They also smashed the birthday cake to the ground, family members said.

 As CBS Chicago reported, police officers also shouted at family members and used profanity, which they said was distressing for the family and children.
-The report noted that the house was trashed during the search for the suspect, and that family members were left traumatized.
+The report noted that the house was trashed during the search for the suspect and that the family members were left traumatized.

 The suit is part of a string of legal actions against the Chicago Police Department for allegedly terrorizing innocent residents in mistaken raids.
 Attorney Al Hofeld, who represents that Bures family, has filed three other cases claiming that police used excessive force in raids on the wrong home in the city’s South and West sides.